Personal Loans For Bad Credit Online: Credit Score & Loan

 A negative credit score, according to FICO, falls into one of the following ranges:

-- Fair credit range: 580–669
+• Fair credit range: 580–669

-- 300 to 579 for bad credit range.
+• 300 to 579 for bad credit range

 A low credit score might make it difficult for you to get a loan approved and even make it difficult for you to rent an apartment or buy a house.
 If your application for a loan is approved but you have bad credit, you’ll probably pay the highest interest rates and most expensive fees.
-However, you may create long-lasting habits to raise your minimum credit score, such as paying your payments on time each month and reviewing your credit report frequently for inaccuracies.

 What Factors Bring Up A Bad Credit Score?